Essential Neuroscience for the 21st Century Clinician - August 27-29, 2020 Live Streamed via Zoom

 - Apply the new knowledge base through experiential learning and scenario analysis to consolidate the learning experience into practical take aways to improve your practice.

-Day One of the Program - Affective Neuroscience from the bottom up: Six core hours providing an introduction to affective neuroscience and its relationship to attachment theory and object relations theory, with an examination of direct applications to clinical practice.
+Day One of the Program - Affective Neuroscience from the bottom up: Seven core hours providing an introduction to affective neuroscience and its relationship to attachment theory and object relations theory, with an examination of direct applications to clinical practice.
 Day one will introduce the attendee to some of the most important researchers and clinicians in the field, and how their work is reshaping how clinical practice is undertaken.
 As information is introduced, day one will explore the direct applications of the material to the real-world work of each clinician.

-Day Two of the Program - Affective Neuroscience from the top down: Six core hours providing further knowledge building on affective neuroscience and the key researchers and clinicians providing guidance on how to apply this emerging knowledge to improve client outcomes.
+Day Two of the Program - Affective Neuroscience from the top down: Seven core hours providing further knowledge building on affective neuroscience and the key researchers and clinicians providing guidance on how to apply this emerging knowledge to improve client outcomes.
 Day two will include key information on the formation of Executive Function Skills (XFS) and the important role played by these important frontal lobe functions in the regulation and control of behaviors and emotions and the subsequent development of our critical higher order cognitive functions: organization, self-directed motivation, and self-understanding.

 Day Three of the Program - Integration of top-down and bottom up Affective Neuroscience: Six core hours addressing integration between top-down and bottom-up knowledge from affective neuroscience.
 Day three will include key information on uses of integrated approaches to affective neuroscience in direct treatment for trauma related disorders, couples counseling, and other common disorders that involve both bottom-up and top-down problems.